VrushtiJawalge/VrushtiJawalge/README.md

 ---

 ## 🚀 About Me
-- 💻 Learning and building projects in **HTML, CSS, JavaScript, React, Java**.
+- 💻 Learning and building projects in **HTML, CSS, JavaScript.
-- 🌱 Exploring **Node.js, Android Development, and Blockchain**.
+- 🌱 Exploring Android Development.
 - 🎨 Love designing clean and professional UIs.
 - 💡 Always curious to learn new technologies and improve coding skills.